 - Neck, shoulder or back pain

-Your brain and spinal cord are surrounded by cerebrospinal fluid, which acts like a cushion to protect these vital tissues from injury.
-This fluid is produced in the brain and eventually is absorbed into the bloodstream.
-The increased intracranial pressure of pseudotumor cerebri may be a result of a problem in this absorption process.
+Your brain and spinal cord are surrounded by cerebrospinal fluid, which cushions these vital tissues from injury.
+This fluid is produced in the brain and eventually is absorbed into the bloodstream at a rate that usually allows the pressure in your brain to remain constant.

 The following factors have been associated with pseudotumor cerebri: